triggity/react-coffee/README.md

 #### What's In It

-Coffeescript + React = Awesome
+Coffeescript
-Few Things to get you started
+React.js -> views

-AMD modules via require js
+Require.js -> AMD modules
+Grunt -> task runners
+less -> css
+Flask -> web server

-register this blueprint in your flask app, mounted at UI
+Making it a Flask blueprint is just to make it easy to drop into a flask app.
+Just change the script/style tags register this blueprint in your flask app, mounted at UI.
+Read more about [Blueprints](http://flask.pocoo.org/docs/blueprints/)

 ### Get Started